Investing in our business

 Credit ratings and financial strength assessment

 Royal London has good financial strength and a stable outlook, meaning members and policyholders can be confident that they are dealing with a secure company.
-As a mutual we are able to take a long-term view of our business.

 Global ratings agencies Standard and Poor’s (S&P), Moody’s and AKG Financial Analytics Ltd (AKG) have issued ratings on Royal London based on a number of factors, including our financial strength.